-Central Park is an urban park in Manhattan, New York City and is the most visited urban park in the United States, with over 40 million visitors annually, and one of the most filmed locations in the world.
-A non-profit organisation contributes 75 per cent of Central Park’s $65 million annual budget and is responsible for all primary care of the park.
+Central Park is an urban park in Manhattan, New York City.
+It is the most visited urban park in the United States, with over 40 million visitors annually and one of the most filmed locations in the world.
+A non-profit organization contributes 75 percent of Central Park’s $65 million annual budget and is responsible for all primary care of the park.

 Central Park was first approved in 1853 as a 778-acre (315 ha) park.
-Today the main attractions of the park include the Ramble and Lake; several amusement attractions including an ice rink, Central Park Carousel, and the Central Park Zoo; Sheep Meadow; the Central Park Mall; Bethesda Terrace; the Jacqueline Kennedy Onassis Reservoir; and the Delacorte Theater that hosts Shakespeare in the Park programs in the summertime.
+Today the main attractions of the park include the Ramble and Lake.
+There are several amusement attractions, including an ice rink, Central Park Carousel, and the Central Park Zoo; Sheep Meadow; the Central Park Mall; Bethesda Terrace; the Jacqueline Kennedy Onassis Reservoir; and the Delacorte Theater that hosts Shakespeare in the Park programs in the summertime.
 The park also has sports facilities, including basketball courts, baseball fields, and soccer fields.

 Skating in Central Park

 - Title: Skating in Central Park

 - Dimensions 33 3/4 x 48 in.
 (85.8 x 121.8 cm)